SRNV/Ogone/src/docs/async.README.md

 Ogone supports Async Components.
 Async Components are those components that are waiting for all promises internals or externals to be resolved before rendering.

-6 features rules an Async Component
+6 flags rules an Async Component

     - type="async"
     - --await